webfutureiorepo/ProtonVpn/libraries/Foundations/PMLogger/README.md

 ### Log categories and events

-`Logger+Categories.swift` contains all the log categories and evenets used to categorizes logs for easier debugging.
-More about categories and evenets can be read on Confluence.
+`Logger+Categories.swift` contains all the log categories and events used to categorizes logs for easier debugging.
+More about categories and events can be read on Confluence.

 ## Main parts